Paul Foot (comedian): Biography

 Foot was born and raised in Amersham, Buckinghamshire, and has a younger brother.
 He studied mathematics at Merton College, Oxford.
 It was during his studies that he first started performing stand-up.
 Since 2011, Foot has refused to discuss his years at Oxford or former pursuits as a mathematics student.
 Graduating from Oxford in 1995, Foot was head-hunted by a computer software company in the run-up to the dot-com bubble, but he loathed the industry: "I had to read manuals on HTML and just write websites from scratch.
 None of us really knew what we were doing".
 He started to pursue a career in comedy by doing open mic slots at various venues.

 He is gay.
 He has been described as "a little bit vegetarian", but has said that occasionally he does return to eating meat due to nutrition-related health issues.
 He has stated on his video log that he has face blindness.

+For many years, Foot has sported a distinctive modified mullet hairstyle, which his hairdresser created in 2003 based on Foot's "personality".
+The unique haircut, which is seldom worn by other men, was reportedly christened by said hairdresser as the "Paul Foot".

 Live performances

-Foot frequently performs live, with resident slots at various London comedy clubs, and his fans sometimes demand shows in particularly obscure parts of Britain.
-He has taken to the Edinburgh Fringe such as By the Yard (2009), Ash in the Attic (2010) (which was directed by Noel Fielding) and Words (2013).
+Foot frequently performs live, with resident slots at various London comedy clubs.
+He has taken shows to the Edinburgh Fringe, such as By the Yard (2009), Ash in the Attic (2010) (which was directed by Noel Fielding) and Words (2013).

 Following Edinburgh, Foot usually tours Britain with his current show before taking it to Australia after Christmas for the Australian festival circuit.
-He has also given runs at Montreal Comedy festival as well as selling out at venues in Sweden.
+He has also given runs at Montreal Comedy festival as well as performing in Sweden.

 In January 2003 he often performed at London's Bearcat Comedy Club.

 In 2003, Foot and Russell Brand appeared in a double act at Cafe Royal.
 Foot's style of comedy had a strong influence on Brand, who was inspired by Foot's eccentric hair, quirky mannerisms and love for florid language.
 In The Guardian, Paul MacInnes wrote about their similarities in an article that explored the notion of "copycat comedians".
 Bruce Dessau made similar observations in The Standard.
 Although a sector of Foot's fan base felt Brand had stolen Foot's act, the two were amicable at the time.
 In 2012, Brand made a special appearance at one of Foot's Secret Shows and they improvised a play in which Brand played Foot and Foot played actress Angela Lansbury.